 Umoja is a welcome event for freshmen and transfer students.
 This program provides an opportunity to meet faculty, staff, and upperclassmen and to learn more about the African American Cultural Center, it's services, and the Black student experience at LSU.

-This brand new initiative will meet regularly throughout the spring semester and will introduce participants to other professionals, administration, and students who identify as a women of color in STEM.
-Students who take part in the STEM Women of Color Initiative will join a supportive social network that will promote dialogue on intersectionality, offer guidance on professional and personal development, provide networking opportunities within STEM fields.
+This brand new initiative will meet regularly throughout the spring semester and will introduce participants to greater network to other professionals, administration, and community who identify as black women.
+Students who take part in the BWEI Initiative will join a supportive social network that will promote dialogue on intersectionality, offer guidance on professional and personal development.

 Celebrated every February, Black History Month observes the struggles, strides, and accomplishments of African Americans.
 Educational, cultural, and social programs are directed by a student committee.
 The month-long celebration includes weekly topics that reflect the overall theme of Black History Month.
 Locally and nationally acclaimed speakers and performers are invited to share their knowledge and talents representing aspects of the African American experience.
 The LSU Black History Month events are open to the entire campus and Baton Rouge community.